PictureElement/yatl/README.md

 1. Checkmark synchronization issues.
 2. Replace alerts with MUI snackbars
 3. Use React Context to pass data related to authentication through the component tree and keeps things DRY.
+4. Implement a route to reset your password and a route to update profile (email and password)